Home Learning Resources

 Our goal at MLC is to provide meaningful assistance for Bridges classrooms during this unprecedented situation.
 For as long as necessary, we’ll provide resources that support your students’ continued learning.
 Find additional resources for Bridges Second Edition educators available on the Bridges Educator Site.
 (Login required.)

 For Bridges Second Edition Families

-Now that my child’s school is closed, does MLC have suggestions for continued learning at home?
+If my child’s school is closed, does MLC have suggestions for continued learning at home?

 We recommend you contact your child’s teacher, as they are the best source of information for assignments that are sent home.
 Our Bridges in Mathematics Second Edition materials are available only to educators who teach in schools or districts that have adopted the curriculum.
-(3/18/20)
+(8/11/20)